 Janvier has made lasting contributions as a muralist, painter, activist, community leader and educator.
 His works are included in public collections including the National Gallery of Canada, Ottawa, Ontario; the Canadian Museum of History, Gatineau, Quebec; and the McMichael Canadian Art Collection in Kleinburg, Ontario.
 Janvier is the recipient of many prestigious awards including the Distinguished Artist Award (2017), the Order of Canada (2007), the Governor General’s Award in Visual and Media Arts (2008), the National Aboriginal Lifetime Achievement Award (2002), the Marion Nicoll Visual Art Award (2008) and the Alberta Order of Excellence (2010).

-With his family, Janvier currently runs The Janvier Gallery, located in Cold Lake First Nations, Alberta.
+Up until his death on July 10, 2024, Janvier and his family ran The Janvier Gallery, located in Cold Lake First Nations, Alberta.

 ABOUT THE AUCTION